 Outside the military, civilians with a degree in military studies are often experts in military history, strategy, and intelligence.
 This specialized knowledge qualifies individuals to work as educators and consultants.
 The Bureau of Labor Statistics (BLS) projects that positions in the military will remain stable through 2026.
 While the size of military branches changes with emerging conflicts and global events, the government maintains adequate personnel in the Reserve, Army National Guard, and Air National Guard.

-- Choosing an Online Military Studies Program
+Online Military Studies Degree Program Ranking Guidelines

 Best Online Military Studies Programs

 Las Vegas, New Mexico

 The fully online degree requires 61 credits and features courses in military professionalism, American military history, military instructional methods, camp training, and military tactics and strategies.
 At least two courses acquaint learners with the intricacies of military leadership and customs, staff responsibilities, and the techniques of applied leadership.
 Students may use elective credits to complete an internship at a military organization, during which they acquire hands–on skills in real–world military contexts.
 Finally, once students complete LLC's AAS in military studies curriculum, they apply their learning through a capstone project.